 However, family members living in desperate poverty may not be able to provide for one more child.

-In keeping with this established model of family support, Nepal Youth Foundation designed Kinship Care as a way to support family members who are raising orphaned or abandoned children.
-Preferring that children be raised in a family unit rather than an institutional setting, the Kinship Care program covers the child’s school expenses and living costs in households without the financial ability to support more children.
-Currently fifty children receive a Kinship Care scholarship.
+In keeping with this strong cultural model of family support, Nepal Youth Foundation designed Kinship Care to support family members who are raising orphaned or abandoned children — who might otherwise end up in substandard orphanages, begging on the streets, trafficked for labor, or worse.
+To ensure that children are raised in a family, the Kinship Care program covers the child’s school expenses and living costs in households without the financial ability to support more children.